 3rd March 2009

-with pornography or antisocial sexual behaviour, are aware of, while “disgusting” seems to be simply an emotive term that does not—unless I can be persuaded otherwise—help the shape of the clause very much.
-It is a great word to spit out and it adds
+contact with pornography or antisocial sexual behaviour, are aware of, while “disgusting” seems to be simply an emotive term that does not—unless I can be persuaded otherwise—help the shape of the clause very much.
+It is a great word to spit out

-emphasis to one's sense of abhorrence at the thing that one is looking at, but I wonder why the Government think that it is appropriate to use that word in addition to “grossly offensive”.
-It leads one to wonder, if the prohibited image is grossly
+and it adds emphasis to one's sense of abhorrence at the thing that one is looking at, but I wonder why the Government think that it is appropriate to use that word in addition to “grossly offensive”.
+It leads one to wonder, if the prohibited

-child needs to have the child in front of them doing the obscene act, or depicted doing it.
+real child needs to have the child in front of them doing the obscene act, or depicted doing it.
 Here, we are talking about images of children that do not require the presence of a child to create the image.
-A silly example is a disgusting old man.
-A pervert
+A silly example is a disgusting old

 Maria Eagle: Would the hon. and learned Gentleman be making a similar distinction if the images were used to groom real children for abuse?

-grooming, there is publication under my definition, because he will have made the image known to a third party.
-That is why we must work out whether we are trying to stop publication in various forms—by internet, e-mail or physically showing someone a
+of grooming, there is publication under my definition, because he will have made the image known to a third party.
+That is why we must work out whether we are trying to stop publication in various forms—by internet, e-mail or physically showing

 Maria Eagle: I accept the hon. and learned Gentleman's point, but the image in his example is not illegal.
 That is the point.

-affected by other people's revolting behaviour.
+being affected by other people's revolting behaviour.
 The dirty old man, to whom my hon.
-Friend the Member for North-West Norfolk referred, may create an image for his own gratification, but as long as he does not show it to anyone else there is no public
+Friend the Member for North-West Norfolk referred, may create an image for his own gratification, but as long as he does not show it to anyone else there is

 George Howarth: ...The fact that it is not a real child in the image—that it could have been conjured from the person's imagination—does not make it any less a paedophile activity.
 How can the hon. and learned